QiYao-Wang/AutoPatent/README.md

 <img style="margin:auto;" src='./static/images/demo-v1.png' width=800px>

-A publicly accessible demo will be available soon.
+A publicly accessible and customizable demo will be available upon the paper's acceptance.

 ## Citation